|Title:||Associate Athletic Director for Communications|

 He handles the media and public relation duties for all 14 varsity sports at Gallaudet and oversees the game management and operations for Bison athletics.
 He also manages Gallaudet's athletic website - www.gallaudetathletics.com - and all of the GU athletics' social media platforms including Facebook, Twitter, Instagram, Snapchat, Periscope, Google+ and online video through YouTube, BoxCast, UStream.

 Atkinson is a leader and expert on social media where he has helped Gallaudet leap to No. 1 in social media at the Division III level according to www.d3socialmedia.com.
-Gallaudet has been ranked No. 1 for the past three years (2014-17).
+Gallaudet has been ranked No. 1 for the past four years (2014-18).
 Several national coaches associations have honored Atkinson for his outstanding media relations and social media skills for promoting Gallaudet Athletics over the years.

 Under Atkinson, Gallaudet has increased its College Sports Information Directors of America Academic All-America awards fivefold from two to 11.